liaoq/StreamingNorm/README.md

 The code is vibe-coded with AI so let me know if you have any questions or you find any issue.

+## Note

+If streaming norm gives you NaN in the beginning of training it doesn't mean the algorithm is problematic.
+Because the normalization depends on stable statistics in the beginning, one needs to check if there are enough warm-up feedforward minibatch passes of the data so that the streamining storage sees enough data to compute a reliable initial statistics.
+Usually a few minibatches will give you enough data but it depends on your choices of shorterm/longterm coefficients of alpha and beta.
+In general the algorithm should be robust across a relatively wide range of settings.
+Open a github issue if you need help.

 ## Overview

 Streaming Normalization maintains normalization statistics in an **online fashion** from all previously seen training samples (and all timesteps if recurrent).
 Unlike Batch Normalization, it works out of the box in all learning scenarios: